ngrossmann/momo/README.md

   cluster.
 Ideally all data should fit in RAM to be really fast.
 * `document-interval`: Momo does not create a new document per data point, but a new document for each time-series per interval.
-The default is 10 minutes, intended to be used with collection intervals of few seconds.
+The default is 10 minutes, intended to be used with collection intervals of a few seconds.
   If you collect metrics in minute intervals you may want to increase this to `60 minutes` or more.